armac/audacity-web-exporter/readme.md

 │   ├── Piste audio-9.ogg
 ```

-Put all the src directory content to a static web server and your projects are online.
+Put all the *dist* directory content to a static web server and your projects are online.

 ![screenshot](scrsh.jpg)